taddjv/question_overflow/OGREADME.md

 # MVP List

-FauxTwitterClone, a Twitter clone, is a website for users to share brief thoughts, engage in light discussion, post memes, and spread propaganda.
+Question Overflow, a StackOverflow clone, is a website for users to share brief questions, engage in light discussion, and post answers.

 ## 1. Questions